veltzer/demos-orc-k8s/exercises/11_first_job/exercise.md

 * Write a python app that calculates the sum of squares until 100,000,000. this will take about 10 seconds or so.
 * Wrap it up in a docker image.
-* Create a job that will run your image once, call the deploynet `job.yaml`
+* Create a job that will run your image once, call the deployment `job.yaml`
 * Run your job using:
     `$ kubectl apply -f job.yaml`
     remember to put:
         imagePullPolicy: Never
-    so that minikube will not try to pull your image from docker.hub
+    so that Minikube will not try to pull your image from docker.hub
 * View your job using:
     `$ kubectl get jobs`
 * See details of your job using: